CS Containers Cambridge

 40ft HC New (one-trip) £2,200–£3,000

-All prices include HIAB delivery to your site from our Kent yard.
+All prices include HIAB delivery to your site from Phil's nearest UK depot.
 A delivery surcharge may apply outside South East England.

 What Affects the Price?

 Condition grade.
 The biggest variable is whether the container is Grade C, B, A, or new one-trip.
 A Grade C container costs several hundred pounds less than a Grade A — the container is wind and watertight and functional, but it has more cosmetic wear.
-Phil grades every container honestly before he quotes, so you know exactly what you're buying.
+Every container is depot-graded before Phil quotes, so you know exactly what you're buying.
+If you want one-trip stock specifically, see new one-trip containers.

 Size.
 A 20ft container is roughly half the price of a 40ft.
 High cube variants (which add approximately 31cm of internal height) cost slightly more again — but that extra headroom matters for office or classroom conversions.

 Delivery distance.
-All quoted prices include delivery by HIAB crane lorry from our Kent yard.
+All quoted prices include delivery by HIAB crane lorry from Phil's nearest UK depot.
 South East England (London, Kent, Essex, Surrey) carries the lowest delivery cost.
 Deliveries to Scotland, Wales, or the North West will carry an additional surcharge — Phil will confirm the exact figure before you commit.

 Market fluctuations.
 Global shipping demand directly affects the price of one-trip (new) containers.
 Post-Covid, those prices spiked sharply and have since stabilised.
 Used container prices are less volatile.
 Phil sources direct from port contacts, so he can often pass on savings that middlemen can't.